 Warm Up (10 min)

 Introduction

 Main Activity (30 min)

 Online Puzzles

 Wrap Up (15 min)

 Journaling

 - Recognize when a function could help to simplify a program. - Use pre-determined functions to complete commonly repeated tasks.

-Play through the puzzles to find any potential problem areas for your class.
+□Play through the puzzles to find any potential problem areas for your class.□Make sure ever student has a journal.